Asiana Treks and Tours

 Drinking water:

 Staying hydrated on the trail is essential, as dehydration can contribute to Acute Mountain Sickness (AMS).
-You should drink at least three liters of fluids daily.
+You should drink at least three litres of fluids daily.

-Using bottled water while hiking causes waste and reduces finances.
-Reusable water bottles are a cheaper and more beneficial alternative to nature.
+Using bottled water while hiking generates waste and reduces financial resources.
+Reusable water bottles are a more affordable and environmentally beneficial alternative to plastic bottles.
 You can now use them after filling them with hot water from the teahouse.

 Mountain water is generally pure, but it's always best to be cautious.
-Consider using a bottle with a SteriPEN or an inbuilt filtration system like LifeStraw.
+Consider using a bottle with a Steripen or an in-built filtration system, such as LifeStraw.
 Water purification tablets are another reliable option.
-With these precautions, you can drink mountain water with a sense of security, knowing it's safe.
+With these precautions, you can drink mountain water with confidence, knowing it's safe.

 Using chlorine or iodine tablets may change the taste of the water.
-To help cover up the unpleasant taste, you can add flavored electrolyte powder, easily found at a medical shop in Kathmandu.
-These powders not only improve the taste but also replenish minerals such as sodium, potassium, and magnesium, keeping you healthy and energized during your hike.
+To help cover the unpleasant taste, you can add flavoured electrolyte powder, which can be easily found at a medical shop in Kathmandu.
+These powders enhance the taste and replenish essential minerals like sodium, potassium, and magnesium, keeping you healthy and energised during your hike.

-Teahouses offer boiled drinking water for an additional cost.
-The price increases as you climb higher.
+Teahouses offer boiled drinking water for an additional cost, which increases as you climb higher.
 The kitchen staff will treat you and boil drinking water during the climb.

 Extra Personal Expenses:

 Your Trip covers most expenses during the Trek; you'll need to spend money on extra accommodations and meals in Kathmandu, souvenirs, and beverages.
-We estimate about USD 15-25 per trekking day for miscellaneous expenses.
+We estimate that the cost of miscellaneous expenses is approximately USD 15-25 per trekking day.
 However, personal expenses depend on your Income, habits, and style.

 Toilet Facilities in Everest Base Camp Trekking: